ariary/tacos/README.md

 <img src=https://github.com/ariary/tacos/blob/main/logo.png width=250>
 </div>

-Spawn a pty in your reverse shell to automaticaly make it interactive.
+Spawn a pty in your reverse shell to automaticaly make it interactive for the socat listener.

 Equivalent of:
 ```shell